TrueBlocks/trueblocks-core/src/dev_tools/makeClass/README_ADD_FIELD.md

 Before running the above commands do this:

-1. Bump the version up one in it's third field (see the file `./src/libs/utillib/version.cpp`),
+1. Bump the version (see the file `./src/libs/utillib/version.cpp`),

 2. Copy the code from the existing `Serialize` function into the `readBackLevel` function inside of a section protected by an `isVersionNum` test corresponding to the new version number.